 First, the more the merrier when it comes to singing!
 Find another family to join with yours.
 More voices may help those with shy-er voices sing out!
 At the end of the movie Elf, Jovie begins singing to the crowd to get them in the Christmas spirit.
 It’s a bit intimidating to be a solo voice.
 No matter where you want to carol, having others to join you is a great way to make sure your excursion is a success.

 Another good idea it to plan which songs will be sung.
 Not everyone remembers the words to songs, so may want to print out the lyrics.
-Download a Christmas lyrics booklet from a fellow blogger to take with you.
+Download a Christmas Carols booklet to take with you.

 Finally, another question is about accompaniment.
 When we carol to friends and family, we won’t have anything like that.
 But I suppose one could use a small player to get your group started.
 If you are in a meeting place, you may be able to provide piano accompaniment.
 If you are not used to singing a cappella, practice without the music before you start your “gig.”